Hard-Label Black-Box Attacks on 3D Point Clouds: Experiments

 \subsection{Analysis on Robustness of Our Hard-Label Attack}

-To evaluate the robustness of our proposed attack against different adversarial defenses, we conduct experiments on three widely used defense methods: Lattice Point Classifier (LPC) \cite{li2022robust}, Statistical Outlier Removal (SOR) \cite{zhou2019dup} and Simple Random Sampling (SRS) \cite{yang2019adversarial}.
+To evaluate the robustness of our proposed attack against different adversarial defenses, we conduct experiments on five widely used defense methods: Lattice Point Classifier (LPC) \cite{li2022robust}, Statistical Outlier Removal (SOR) \cite{zhou2019dup}, Simple Random Sampling (SRS) \cite{yang2019adversarial}, denoising-based defenses UPP \cite{ai2025upp} and N2S3D \cite{li2025learning}.
 In particular, following the defense experiments setting on SRS in \cite{huang2022shape}, we conduct SRS by randomly dropping 30\% and 50\% of input points respectively.
 As shown in Table~\ref{tab:defense}, (1) As for the LPC defense, our proposed attack achieves a better attack performance than SI-Adv$^b$ \cite{huang2022shape} and 3DHacker \cite{tao20233dhacker} in almost all metrics as we generate the adversarial sample with high similarity to the original one in both geometric topology and local point distributions.
 (2) We also find that our attack can achieve a higher attack success rate than SI-Adv$^b$ and 3DHacker when attacking the model protected by SOR.
 This is because our method alleviates the outlier point problems and selects the best adversarial samples with the smallest perturbations, while SI-Adv$^b$ still suffers from the perturbed point of outlier in the sharp component and 3DHacker is limited to the coarsely generated shape due to the fixed fusion.
 (3) As for SRS defense, our attack achieves a better attack performance than the compared methods as we generate the adversarial sample with high similarity to the original one in both geometric topology and local point distributions. \textit{Since SI-Adv utilizes contextual model details to carefully design the perturbations, their $D_c$ metrics are relatively smaller.
-However, our attack still achieves very competitive $D_c$ while achieving much smaller $D_h$ and $D_{norm}$ compared to SI-Adv.} Overall, our attack is much more robust to existing defense strategies, thus demonstrating its strength.
+However, our attack still achieves very competitive $D_c$ while achieving much smaller $D_h$ and $D_{norm}$ compared to SI-Adv.} (4) As for denoising-based defenses UPP and N2S3D, our attack still shows better performance than other attacks against them, indicating our robustness.
+Overall, our attack is much more robust to existing defense strategies, thus demonstrating its strength.

+\textbf{Evaluations on Local Preservation.} We further report more local structure metrics: surface curvature (Curv) \cite{wen2020geometry}, geometric regularity (GR) \cite{wen2020geometry}, and earth mover’s distance (EMD) for evaluations in Table~\ref{tab:more_metric}.
+It shows that our attack also achieves great local structure preservation.